Hellvector/FistfulofStardust/README.md

 **Dexterity (DEX):** Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.

 **Willpower** (WIL): Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+> [!failure]
+> These will need adjusted when the final attribute names are decided.

 **Saves**
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll_equal to or under that ability score_, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.

 **Example:** _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best option.
 She rolls a d20, and resulting in a 10 – a success!_
+> [!failure]
+> Example text needs adjusted to fit the game.

 **Deprivation & Fatigue**
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
-PCs can also gain Fatigue by **casting spells** or through events in the fiction.
+PCs can also gain Fatigue through events in the fiction.

 **Healing**
 Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
 Ability loss can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
 Some of these services may be free, while more expedient or magical means of recovery may come at a cost.